Engal Thangam

 Engal Thangam is a 1970 Indian Tamil-language action film directed by Krishnan–Panju.
 The film stars M. G. Ramachandran and Jayalalithaa.
-It was released on 9 October 1970 and became a success, besides winning three Tamil Nadu State Film Awards.
+It was released on 9 October 1970 and became a commercial success.
+It also won three Tamil Nadu State Film Awards.

 Plot

-Thangam, a truck driver comes to the rescue of Sumathi, his blind younger sister, by putting on (by assuming) the offences of Moorthy, her husband.
+Thangam, a truck driver comes to the rescue of Sumathi, his blind younger sister, by claiming responsibility for the offences committed by Moorthy, her husband.
 Moorthy is a childhood friend of Thangam.
 Today, Moorthy fell to the hands of a mysterious group of burglars, because he is the best professional safe-cracker in the city.
-Thangam wants at all costs to save him from this gang and to stop them.
+Thangam wants to save him from this gang at all costs.
 Thangam will be helped in his quest by Kaladevi, his lover.

 Production

-M. Karunanidhi and Murasoli Maran were jointly produced M. G. Ramachandran along with J. Jayalalithaa acted in Engal Thangam without taking any remuneration.
+On learning that M. Karunanidhi and Murasoli Maran were financially struggling, M. G. Ramachandran acted in Engal Thangam without taking any remuneration.

 Themes

 The colours of the Dravida Munnetra Kazhagam (DMK) flag – red and black – are featured in the attire Ramachandran frequently wears in the film as his character.
 The song "Naan Sethu Pulachavanda", where he sings that he has risen from the dead, is a reference to Ramachandran having survived a gunshot wound inflicted on his throat by M. R. Radha in 1967.